Choose Your Own Fairy-Tale Ending to Abuse

 - The princess will die by her own hand, by the hand of the knight, or as a sad, lonely, old woman who once knew joy in her youth.

-The Princess Ignores Her Friends But Rallies Later.
+The Princess Enters the Tunnel.
 If you choose this ending, then most likely:

 - The princess will do whatever necessary to enter the tunnel.